markocherrie/polygonaggregator_MC/README.md

 The aim was to aggregate smaller polygons to a bigger area based on a desired attribute value.

-Briefly, I've taken the centroid of each datazone, added the attribute data, then clusteted using k-means.
+Briefly, I've taken the centroid of each datazone, added the attribute data, then clustered using k-means.
 An error value has been generated based on the difference between the summed attribute of your new clustered areas and the desired value (I’ve done the mean absolute error- not sure that’s the right one?!).
 This procedure has been batched for 2 to 100 clusters.
 The cluster number with the lowest MAE has been plotted.

 To do: Then dissolve polygons based on cluster number